Feminist Leadership: Eight Weeks of Exploration

 As we saw at the Generation Equality Forum, the concept of Feminist Leadership is gaining traction.
 So what exactly does it entail, and what can it mean in your life and work?

-Join us for this free, eight-week webinar series where you will:
+Join us for this free, eight-week webinar series (23 September to 11 November 2021) where you will:

 - Meet peers embarking on their Feminist Leadership journey